1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Common Symptoms

-• Enlarged liver or spleen found on exam
+• Testing of liver or spleen enlarged

 Causes

-• Chronic right-sided heart failure
+• Chronic heart failure, right-sided

 Treatment